langjam/langjam/README.md

 The first Lang Jam will be held on Friday the 20th of August, starting at 7pm UK time (Timezone translator: https://dateful.com/eventlink/1037709179).
 It will run for 48 hours, ending at 7pm on Sunday the 22nd of August.
 Check back here for more info.

+**Update:** The jam is now live!
+The theme is "first-class comments".
+You can participate by joining the [jam repo](https://github.com/langjam/jam0001).

 If you're interested in working with others on the jam, or want to chat, we also have a [discord](https://discord.gg/GhfDSU8Y).

 ## How it works